Caesar Salad

 1. Rinse and dry romaine lettuce, store in the fridge until ready to serve, making sure lettuce is completely dry.
 You can tear it, chop or leave as whole leaves, depending upon how you’d like to serve it.

-2. Make the dressing by combining the ingredients, whisking as you drizzle in the EVOO or shaken all together in a mason jar.
+2. Make the dressing by combining the ingredients, whisking as you drizzle in the EVOO or shaken all together in a mason jar or blend with an immersion blender.
 Chill in the fridge until ready to serve.

 3. Assemble; toss salad with dressing, top with croutons, freshly grated parmesan cheese and cracked black pepper.